Dmitry Orlov’s winner gives the Capitals a wild overtime win over the Penguins

-After erasing a pair of one-goal deficits, the Capitals came out on top when defenseman Dmitry Orlov scored in overtime for a wild, 4-3 victory at PPG Paints Arena.
-Orlov’s winner, on a snipe from the slot, came with 42.8 seconds left, and it was his second goal of the night.
+The Capitals came out on top thanks to defenseman Dmitry Orlov’s overtime winner at PPG Paints Arena.
+Orlov’s goal, on a snipe from the slot, came with 42.8 seconds left, and it was his second of the night.

+“It seemed like we were fighting back the entire night,” Capitals Coach Peter Laviolette said.
+“There were a lot of things going against us and a lot of adversity.
+Give the guys a lot of credit for just staying with it.”

+Washington has won three straight in overtime after starting the season 0-7 in games decided in the extra frame.

 The score was knotted at 3 after two periods and remained that way going into overtime.
 Pittsburgh’s Bryan Rust and the Capitals’ Daniel Sprong traded goals in the middle period.
 Rust’s tally was his second power-play goal of the night, and Sprong’s equalizer, which came on a slick drive to the net with 41.3 seconds left, tied it and gave the Capitals momentum.